 Solution 5: Browser Problems

-Check the system for loaded dll modules.
-Open Registry Editor and go to the registry key HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Windows.
-Find the Applnit_DLLs parameter.
-Its value should be empty.
-If it specifies the path to the dll files, manually remove these files and clear the registry value.
+- Check the system for loaded dll modules.
+Open Registry Editor and go to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Windows.
+Find the Applnit_DLLs value and ensure its data is empty.
+If it specifies the path to the dll files, open the value and remove those files.

 Solution 6: Clear the Routing Table

-Some viruses can add statically entries to the routing table.
-Reset all static routes in the routing table (except for the default routes) with the command:
+Some viruses can add static entries to the routing table.
+Reset all static routes in the routing table (except for the default routes) by opening Command Prompt as Administrator and executing the following command:

-After running the command, restart the computer and try to open the website.
+After running the command, restart your computer and opening the problematic website.

 Solution 7.
 Check the MTU Value

-The MTU (Maximum Transmission Unit) parameter specifies the maximum packet size that can be transmitted over the TCP/IP network without fragmentation.
-If you use the wrong MTU size, there may be problems with opening some sites in browsers, VoIP failures, a problem with receiving or transferring files over the network.
+The MTU (Maximum Transmission Unit) parameter specifies the maximum packet size your system can transfer over the TCP/IP network without fragmentation.
+Problems will occur if you use the wrong MTU size, resulting in websites not opening on Windows 10 and 11, VoIP failures, problems with receiving or transferring files over the network, and more.

-Check the current MTU value in your Windows system and in the settings of the router.
+Check the current MTU value in your Windows system and in the router settings.
 Specify the maximum MTU size from your ISP.
 Most likely you use the value of MTU 1500, try to change it to 1460, or 1420.
 For 3G/4G USB modem it’s better to set the value to 1476.

 Solution 8.
 Access to the Site Blocks the Antivirus or Firewall

-Also, very often antiviruses and firewalls block sites that are located in their database of malicious sites.
+Antivirus software and firewalls often block sites flagged as malicious.
 In this case, the browser will indicate that the address is blocked by the antivirus.
-If you still want to go to the site, you need to disable the antivirus, or add an address to the exclusions.
-It’s not always safe.
-Browsers themselves can also block malicious websites.
+If you still want to go to the site, you need to disable the antivirus or add the address to the exceptions list.
+Make sure you trust the website before proceeding.

 Solution 9.
 The Problem with the Website SSL Certificate

-In some cases, the connection to the HTTPS site may be blocked by the system or the browser due to an incorrect, untrusted or expired certificate.
+In some cases, the connection to an HTTPS site may be blocked by the system or the browser due to an incorrect, untrusted, or expired certificate.
 Try to update the root certificates on your computer or add the site certificate to trusted (unsafe).